Ready or Not GDPR Has Come, Here’s What Canadian B2B Business Owners Need To Know

 As a Canadian business owner who depends on B2B interactions, you probably remember the commotion surrounding Canada’s Anti-Spam Legislation (CASL) coming into effect in 2014.
 Those four letters had many B2B businesses in a frenzy as they tried to understand the rules and update their communication consent practices.

 Just when you thought you were in the clear, you have four new letters to worry about.
-You’ve likely heard received several emails from other companies about GDPR compliance in the last month or so.
-But do you have you considered the impact it could have on your business?
+You’ve likely received several emails from other companies about GDPR compliance in the last month or so.
+But have you considered the impact it could have on your business?
 Are you in compliance?

 The General Data Protection Regulation (GDPR) represents a huge shift in the way businesses are required to handle customers’ data.
-It came into effect May 25, 2018.
+It came into effect in 2018.
 And, unfortunately, doing nothing is not an option.
 If your business isn’t compliant with the new regulations, you could face serious consequences, such as a fine of up to $20 million Euros or four per cent of your annual global turnover.

 How does GDPR compare with CASL?